xavierlacot/joli.js-demo/README.markdown

 ## How to start the project

-* download the source code,
+First, download the source code.
+Take care that joli.js itself is a submodule of this repository, so you may have to get it separately.

-* go to the project root and type:
+Go to the project root and type the command:

     $ make